eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 The default value is 10.
 So if there are 100 accounts, there can be up to ten threads (depending on your thread-pool configuration) running concurrently fetching mails.
-This feature relys on the [Quartz Scheduler](http://quartz-scheduler.org/) library, meaning the publet-quartz extension must be available.
+This feature relys on the [Quartz Scheduler](http://quartz-scheduler.org/) library, meaning the [publet-quartz extension](../publetquartzmodule/) must be available.
 So you can still configure the thread pool using `quartz.properties` configuration file.
+Please see the [publet-quartz extension](../publetquartzmodule/) for how to do that.

 ### Custom Mailets